krishnasaiv/search_tool/README.md

-# Search Engine with NLP
+# AI Search Engine with NLP

 Building a custom search engine that’s capable of quickly and accurately sourcing documents from a document database.
 This search engine improve the ability to handle future pandemics, with the capability to aggregate and search unstructured text data from records of earlier outbreaks.